coollabsio/next-image-transformation/README.md

-# Next.js Image Transformation
+# Next.js Image Optimization

-It is a drop-in replacement for resizing images with Next.js used in \<Image> component from `next/image`: https://nextjs.org/docs/pages/api-reference/components/image
+An open-source & self-hostable image optimization service, a drop-in replacement for Vercel's Image Optimization.

 ## Try it out